 Another factor impacting multifamily growth right now is the fact that the inventory for single-family residential units is low.
 Families that want to buy a home will have no alternative but to rent until new home-buying opportunities open up.

 Multifamily housing is ripe for new investment.
 Where there are strong market conditions, there will be investment.
 But investors will have to look hard at project fundamentals and individual markets.
 Look for areas where there are large single populations.
 In 2019, that would have been St. Louis, New Orleans, and Washington D.C.

-Another signal to look for are places where single-family housing prices are on the rise.
+Another signal is to look for places where single-family housing prices are on the rise.
 Median home values across the board are higher in the U.S. than they were a year or two ago.
 While home prices are going up almost everywhere, they are rising fast in major metro areas.
 Markets with rising single-family housing prices, however, are not necessarily markets where the most expensive houses are.
 Rapidly rising home prices mean some families will not be able to afford to buy a house and will have to rent instead.
 That means an opportunity to invest in multifamily housing.

 The number of U.S. renters in American cities has grown by 31 percent on average since 2000.
 The multifamily occupancy rate was 96.3 percent in 2019.
 It’s still climbing.
-That means there is huge demand for new multifamily housing units, and when you consider that urban dwellers are moving to the suburbs and asking for larger units with luxury amenities, that spells a great big opportunity for investors to spur on a new era of multifamily development.
+That means there is a huge demand for new multifamily housing units, and when you consider that urban dwellers are moving to the suburbs and asking for larger units with luxury amenities, that spells a great big opportunity for investors to spur on a new era of multifamily development.
 There is no time better than now, but, again, do your due diligence because not all markets are created equal.